High School Bridge

-7) If Chaperon whom Confucius/Classroom selected is serious dereliction of duty we will suspend the Confucius/Classroom’s eligibility to participate in the next year’s summer camp.
+7) If Chaperon whom Confucius/Classroom selected is serious dereliction of duty we will suspend the Confucius/Classroom’s eligibility to participate in the next year’s summer camp.6.
+Application and Selection

-1) Students should submit the student application form with the personal application letter, school or teacher recommendation letter meanwhile Chaperon should submit the chaperon application and resume to the Confucius Institute/Classroom.
+1) Students should submit the student application form with the personal application letter, school or teacher recommendation letter meanwhile Chaperon should submit the chaperon application and resume to the Confucius Institute

-2) The Confucius Institute/Classroom will administer the preliminary selection according to the submitted documents, confirm qualified candidates, and submit candidates’ information and a scan copy of their application materials to Confucius Institute Headquarters (Hanban) for review.
+2) We will administer the preliminary selection according to the submitted documents, confirm qualified candidates, and submit candidates’ information and a scan copy of their application materials to Confucius Institute Headquarters (Hanban) for review.

-3) The Confucius Institute Headquarters (Hanban) should notify the Confucius Institute/Classroom of the selection results.
-Confucius Institute/ Classroom should sign acknowledgment with campers/chaperons and send the scanning copy of acknowledgment and the first page of application’s passports to Confucius Institute Headquarters (Hanban).
+3) The Confucius Institute Headquarters (Hanban) will notify us of the selection results.
+Confucius Institute should sign acknowledgment with campers/chaperons and send the scanning copy of acknowledgment and the first page of application’s passports to Confucius Institute Headquarters (Hanban).

-Once invitation letters has been received, the student’s will be responsible for securing their own visa’s and flight tickets.
+Once final selections have been made and invitation letters has been received, the student’s will be responsible for securing their own visa’s and flight tickets.
 The Confucius Institute will help assist on how to apply for the visa as well as provide the students with a travel agent’s number/email to contact so that they will be on the same international flight as the chaperon(s).
 Our Institute does not conduct any pre-departure orientations, but we will be able to provide you with a FAQ sheet and travel tips closer to the bridge date.